jamesrknox/samples/docs/contributing.md

     * Care must be taken to keep the metadata intact ( for example maintain copyright and license information ) so that the maven site info reports are correct.
 * It must be possible for anyone to setup their own maven repository, build and execute all tests.
 * Samples must go through standard development process including :
-  * Requirements - reviewed
+  * Requirements - reviewed by TIBCO engineering
-  * Design - reviewed
+  * Design - reviewed by TIBCO engineering
-  * Implementation - reviewed
+  * Implementation - reviewed by TIBCO engineering
   * Testing
 * Commit messages should be clear and concise, describing the change well and referencing jira or github issue number